Securing Your Digital Practice in the Age of AI

 As we continue to unpack our new Todyl consolidated security stack, it’s time to delve into Security Information and Event Management (aka SIEM).
 SIEM is all about visibility.
 Security without visibility is like trying to play a game of chess blindfolded.
 Without seeing the board or your opponent’s moves, you’re left guessing and unable to strategize effectively, making it easy for your opponent to outmaneuver you.

-While SIEM is not an active protection tool, such as antivirus or a firewall, we cannot overstate it’s importance, especially in an era where cyber attacks are a daily fact and successful data breaches are on the rise.
+While SIEM is not an active protection tool, such as antivirus or a firewall, we cannot overstate its importance, especially in an era where cyber-attacks are a daily fact and successful data breaches are on the rise.

 This is why having clear visibility across the entire security and technology stack is crucial in combatting threat actors.
 Any blind spot heightens the risk of a successful attack.
 Threat actors utilize increasingly sophisticated techniques, fueled by the widespread availability of hacking tools and services, to evade detection.